Phase-type frailty models: A flexible approach to modeling unobserved heterogeneity in survival analysis: Introduction

-In this paper, we propose the use of PH distributions as frailties in the frailty model.
-We show that the resulting model has similar properties to the Gamma frailty model, in addition to closed-form expressions for its different functionals, making this model very appealing from a mathematical and computational point of view.
-Moreover, due to the denseness of PH distributions, any other frailty model can be approximated by this model.
+In this paper, we propose the use of phase-type distributions as frailties.
+The proposed model's main advantage is that it exploits phase-type distributions' properties, leading to computationally tractable models with desirable characteristics.
+More specifically, we show that the resulting model has properties that resemble those of the Gamma frailty model, in addition to closed-form expressions for its different functionals.
+Moreover, due to the denseness of the class of phase-type distributions, any other frailty model can be approximated by this model.
 For application purposes, estimation of these models is essential.
 Thus, we proceed to develop an EM algorithm for maximum-likelihood estimation of this model, including the case of right-censoring data and covariates effect.
-Furthermore, we laid out the specific changes to extend the model to the shared frailty and correlated frailty frameworks.
+Furthermore, we lay out the specific changes to extend the model to the multivariate settings of shared frailty and, more generally, correlated frailty.
+It is worth noting that, in the same spirit as phase-type distribution, the proposed phase-type frailty models can also have a physical interpretation: the frailty of an individual changes according to different hidden stages.
+However, the main objective of this paper is to lay out the mathematical foundation of the proposed model and to showcase its modeling capabilities.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:ph}, we present an overview of the class of PH distributions and some important properties for our purposes.
-In Section~\ref{sec:frailty}, we review the frailty model, show how PH distributions can be employed as frailties, and derive some relevant properties.
-In Section~\ref{sec:estimation}, we derive an EM algorithm for maximum-likelihood estimation of the proposed model.
-In Section~\ref{sec:examples}, we present several numerical illustrations.
-In Section~\ref{sec:extensions}, we derive extensions to the shared and correlated frailty cases.
-Finally, in Section~\ref{sec:conclusion} we provide a summary of our findings.
+In Section~\ref{sec:ph}, we present an overview of phase-type distributions and some important properties for our purposes.
+In Section~\ref{sec:frailty}, we review the univariate frailty model, show how phase-type distributions can be employed as frailties, and derive some relevant properties.
+In Section~\ref{sec:estimation}, we derive an EM algorithm for maximum-likelihood estimation of the proposed univariate model.
+In Section~\ref{sec:extensions}, we provide multivariate extensions to the shared and correlated frailty cases with an emphasis on their estimation.
+In Section~\ref{sec:examples}, we present several numerical illustrations of practical significance.
+Finally, in Section~\ref{sec:conclusion}, we summarize our findings.